sv8911/sv8911/README.md

 <h1 align="center">Hi 👋, I'm Shreya Abraham Varghese</h1>
 <h3 align="center">I’m an AI/ML enthusiast and researcher.</h3>

-- 🔭 I’m currently working on **An approach to Relation Extraction**
+- 🔭 I’m currently working on **Relation Extraction using Transformer Models**

 - 🌱 I’m currently learning **Text Mining and Computer Vision**

 - 📫 How to reach me: **sav.shreya02@gmail.com**

-- ⚡ Fun fact: **My GPU fans sing me a lullaby whenever I’m tuning hyperparameters past midnight.**
+- ⚡ Fun fact: **Programming is 10% writing code…
+and 90% wondering what the hell past-you was thinking at 2AM.**

 <h3 align="left">Connect with me:</h3>